typeworld/typeworld/Python/Lib/typeWorld/docu.md

 This prevents the subscription URL from being passed on in unauthorized ways, as its use in other unauthorized app instances will then carry either an invalid access token or an unknown `anonymousAppID`.

-Passing on subscriptions to other users will be possible through the central Type.World server under the using its JSON API under the `inviteUserToSubscription` command.
+(Passing on subscriptions to other users will be possible through the central Type.World server using its JSON API under the `inviteUserToSubscription` command), see below.)

 ### Access restriction to users with Type.World user account

-As an additional voluntary security measure, the publisher could decide to grant access to their API endpoint only to users with a registered Type.World user account.
+As yet another additional voluntary security measure, the publisher could decide to grant access to their API endpoint only to users with a registered Type.World user account.
 Because API calls will also carry an `anonymousTypeWorldUserID` parameter (in case the user’s app instance is linked to a Type.World user account), this user ID can be verified with the central Type.World server using its JSON API under the `verifyCredentials` command.

-After verification, the `anonymousTypeWorldUserID` should be saved together with the valid `anonymousAppID` on the publisher’s server and not be verified upon every access to the API endpoint to speed up the responses and reduce server strain on the central server.
+After verification, the `anonymousTypeWorldUserID` should be saved together with the valid `anonymousAppID` on the publisher’s server and not be verified upon every access to the API endpoint to speed up the responses and reduce strain on the central server.

 ### De-authorization of app instances by the user

 Subscriptions are synchronized with the central server for registered users and users can de-authorize the subscriptions for an entire app instance through the Type.World web site (when a computer got stolen for example).

-The main incentive for the user to de-authorize his/her older app instances that are not accessible any more is to free up font installations, because the font installations of the lost computer are still counted in the publisher's tracking of installed seats with redards to each font license.
+The main incentive for the user to de-authorize his/her older app instances that are not accessible any more is to free up font installations, because the font installations of the lost computer are still counted in the publisher's tracking of installed seats with regards to each font license.

 The central server will inform the publisher’s API endpoint of a de-authorization under the `setAnonymousAppIDStatus` command.
 Additionally, an app’s status can be verified with the central Type.World server using its JSON API under the `verifyCredentials` command.
-Again, to speed up the responses and reduce server strain on the central server, the publisher’s server should save the invalidated `anonymousAppID`, regardless of whether it had prior knowledge of this particular `anonymousAppID`.
+Again, to speed up the responses and reduce strain on the central server, the publisher’s server should save the invalidated `anonymousAppID`, regardless of whether it had prior knowledge of this particular `anonymousAppID`.

 A publisher should then choose to reject access to its API endpoint for invalidated `anonymousAppID`s.

-Should the de-authorized app instance regain access to the internet (in case it’s actually stolen and not lost), all fonts and subscriptions will be deleted from it instantly, and because all referenced publishers have already been informed of the de-authorization, new font installations thereafter will also be rejected (by the publishers directly).
+Should the de-authorized app instance regain access to the internet (in case the computer is actually stolen rather than lost/broken), all fonts and subscriptions will be deleted from it instantly, and because all referenced publishers have already been informed of the de-authorization, new font installations thereafter will also be rejected (by the publishers directly).
+And in case the stolen computer does not regain access to the internet again, the already installed fonts will inevitably continue to live on it, but new installations will be rejected, and seats will be freed for the user anyway.

 ### Central subscription invitation infrastructure